Esri/arcgis-runtime-toolkit-ios/Documentation/Bookmarks/README.md

 Clients must set the `delegate` property and implement the `bookmarksViewController:didSelect` delegate method in order to be notified when a bookmark is selected.

-The `BookmarksTableViewController` observes changes to the `map` or `scene` property on the `AGSGeoView` and also the map or scene's `bookmarks` property and will udpate the list of bookmarks accordingly.
+The `BookmarksTableViewController` observes changes to the `map` or `scene` property on the `AGSGeoView` and also the map or scene's `bookmarks` property and will update the list of bookmarks accordingly.

 ## Usage